Disentanglement of Emotional Style and Speaker Identity for Expressive Voice Conversion: Method

+We propose an any-to-any expressive voice conversion framework, \textit{StyleVC}, which can jointly perform both emotional style and speaker identity conversion.
+VQMIVC \cite{wang2021vqmivc} is a voice conversion framework based on VAE \cite{kingma2014auto} performing an unsupervised speaker disentanglement.
+We extend the idea of VQMIVC from speaker identity disentanglement to emotional style disentanglement.

-The proposed expressive voice conversion framework consists of a speaker encoder, a style encoder, a content encoder and a decoder.
-During the training, our framework effectively learns the disentanglement of speaker identity, emotional style, content and pitch information.
-At run-time, it allows us to convert both speaker identity and emotional style by manipulating the disentangled speech representations.
+StyleVC consists of a style encoder, a speaker encoder, a content encoder and a decoder as shown in Figure \ref{fig:train}.
+During training, StyleVC learns to disentangle emotional style by employing an emotional style encoder to explicitly extract style representation and adopting mutual information as the correlation metric to reduce the dependencies between emotional style representation and other representations.
+At run-time, StyleVC allows us to convert both speaker identity and emotional style for any speaker by manipulating different disentangled speech representations.